 "RESOLVED THAT pursuant to the provisions of Section 148, of the Companies Act, 2013, the Companies (Audit and Auditors) Rules, 2014 and all other applicable provisions of the Act and the Rules framed thereunder (including any statutory modification(s) or re-enactment(s) thereof for the time being in force), Messrs.
-Deodhar Joshi & Associates, Cost Accountants, Nashik appointed as Cost Auditors by the Board of Directors of the Company, for conducting the cost audit of the Company for the Financial Year 2023-24, at a remuneration of Rs.
-1.40 lakhs (Rupees One Lakh Forty Thousand Only) plus Goods and Services Tax and out of pocket expenses be ratified."
+R C K & Company, Cost Accountants, Pune appointed as Cost Auditors by the Board of Directors of the Company, to audit the cost records of the Company for the financial year 2024-25, at a remuneration of Rs.
+1.40 lakhs (Rupees One Lakh Forty Thousand Only) plus Goods and Services Tax and out of pocket expenses be and is hereby ratified.

-"RESOLVED FURTHER THAT approval of the Company be accorded to the Board of Directors of the Company (including any Committee thereof) to do all such acts, deeds, matters and things and to take all such steps as may be required in this connection including seeking all necessary approvals to give effect to this Resolution and to settle any questions, difficulties or doubts that may arise in this regard."
+RESOLVED FURTHER THAT approval of the Company be accorded to the Board of Directors of the Company (including any Committee thereof) to do all such acts, deeds, matters and things and to take all such steps as may be required in this connection including seeking all necessary approvals to give effect to this Resolution and to settle any questions, difficulties or doubts that may arise in this regard."